Phosphatidic Acid (Mediator®)

 Frequently asked questions about Phosphatidic Acid (Mediator®)

-Phosphatidic Acid (Mediator®) is studied for muscle hypertrophy and lean mass gains, strength increases, mtor-mediated muscle protein synthesis.
+Phosphatidic Acid is researched primarily for Muscle & Recovery and Athletic Performance.
 Human RCTs show phosphatidic acid supplementation (750 mg/day) combined with resistance training produces significantly greater increases in lean body mass compared to training alone.
 Studies show 50–100% greater lean mass gains vs.

-Reported potential side effects may include: Very well tolerated; no significant adverse effects in clinical trials Soy-derived — contraindicated in soy allergy; sunflower lecithin-based alternatives available Always consult a healthcare provider before starting any new supplement, especially if you have underlying conditions or take medications.
+For most healthy adults, Phosphatidic Acid is well tolerated at studied doses.
+Reported effects can include: Very well tolerated; no significant adverse effects in clinical trials Soy-derived — contraindicated in soy allergy; sunflower lecithin-based alternatives available It may also interact with some medications.
+Phosphatidic Acid is not right for everyone, so check with a healthcare provider first if you are pregnant or breastfeeding, have a medical condition, or take prescription medication.

-Known drug interactions may include: mTOR inhibitors (rapamycin, everolimus, sirolimus) — PA directly activates mTOR; would counteract immunosuppressant mechanism; avoid in organ transplant patients on these medications Corticosteroids — steroids suppress mTOR signaling; PA may partially offset steroid-induced muscle wasting; complex interaction Consult a pharmacist or healthcare provider if you take prescription medications.
+Possible interactions include: mTOR inhibitors (rapamycin, everolimus, sirolimus) — PA directly activates mTOR; would counteract immunosuppressant mechanism; avoid in organ transplant patients on these medications Corticosteroids — steroids suppress mTOR signaling; PA may partially offset steroid-induced muscl… If you take prescription medication, check with a pharmacist or doctor before using it.